budavariam/budavariam.github.io/content/posts/2023-01-03-manager-readme/index.md

 - If you believe in personality tests, I got blue and green in the DISC model.
 What it means for me is that I prefer to talk about technical stuff, and I want to support you.
 - I don't like to repeat myself.
 So if I ask you something to do, I'll expect you to write it down to remember it.
   I'll occasionally remind you of it in a friendly tone, but it'll make our work together more seamless if you remember it, and you'll grow in my eye.
 - I'll make sure that there are no elephants in the room.
 If we discuss something only half of the team does not know about, I'll give them context in a few sentences.
-I'll expect the same.
+I'll expect the same in return.
 Please keep me in the loop while I'm on vacation.
 Write me anything.
 It'll make my catchup easier when I get back from it.
 I won't read it while I'm away.
 - I don't like the firefighting mentality.
 I'll try to be one step ahead of the team, and I prefer dealing with issues earlier than they become a burning issue
 - I wouldn't say I like micromanagement.
 I believe you'll ask questions if you get stuck for at least an hour.
 - I'm incredibly polite, so it might not be evident when I'm pissed off.
-If I shout, you'll know that I'm super mad.
+If I raise my voice, you'll know that I'm super mad.

 ## Where to focus on your first 90 days?